-Moriarty Law, PC, has been in operation for almost a year and a half, and I cannot believe how fast the time passed.
+Moriarty Law, PC, has been in operation for several years now, and I cannot believe how fast the time passed.
 As always, I want to thank all of the people who have been kind enough to refer potential clients to me.
 I think that a referral is one of the highest compliments.

 I want to share information about my first vehicle collision.
 Last month I was stopped at a red light at the intersection across from my office (almost there!).
 With no warning….BAM.
 It felt like a bomb had gone off in my car.
 A college student, using her phone, had rear-ended me.
 I think that she thought the light had turned green, so she accelerated.
 I was shocked at how little property damage was done by what felt, to me, like a significant impact.
 There was some damage to my rear bumper, and almost no damage to her front bumper.